jaubin/gojulutils/README.md

 * validation : a small validation library which contains several handy utilities which simplify writing user input validation stuff.

+* filter : a composite implementation for the filter pattern.
+The goal is to make it simple to split your filter rules and make them easy to test.

 * safetools : a collection of tools which solve some safety issues with the standard Java library such as unboxing and so on.

 # Remarks